Frequently Asked Questions

-Here is our new client paperwork.
-Please print this out and bring with you to your first session.
-Or you are also welcome to arrive 15 minutes early to your first appointment and there are copies for you in the waiting room
+Once your session is scheduled, we'll send you the new client paperwork.
+You can either fill it out and email it back to us or bring it with you to your first session.
+Alternatively, you are welcome to arrive 15 minutes early to your first appointment to fill out a copy in the waiting room.

 We know meeting your therapist for the first time can potentially feel intimidating.
 However the most important thing to bring is just yourself.
 If it helps to soothe any first times nerves, you can reflect on what your goals are for therapy, pen and paper if you'd like to take notes during session, what your availability is and how you'd like to schedule therapy moving forwards, and a list of any questions or expectations you have for your therapist.

 During therapy your therapist will strive to honor you and your personal experiences and perspectives.
 They will also endeavor to provide you with feedback about how your thinking patterns, feelings, gestures, and other behaviors that may be outside your awareness.
 In some ways, your therapist serves as a mirror, designed to help you know yourself better.
 Often, your therapist will simply tell you what they see, what they think, and their internal reflections on you and your choices.
 However, you are always in control and you always have the choice about what you would like or not like to be explored in session.